rohitdwivedula/bmp-multiobjective-optimisation/fuzzy/README.md

 `python3 fuzzy_optimise.py GA`

-This command will run the optimistaion process with `nonlinear` membership function and save the output of it to the `results/` directory.
+This command will run the optimisation process with `nonlinear` membership function and save the output of it to the `results/` directory.
 To run the code with other parameters, or with other membership functions, you can use command line options that can be viewed using:

 `python3 fuzzy_optimise.py --help`